amd/Quark/docs/source/onnx/tutorial_mix_precision.rst

 .. code-block:: python

-   from quark.onnx import ModelQuantizer, CalibrationMethod, QuantType, VitisQuantFormat, VitisQuantType from quark.onnx.quantization.config.config import Config, QuantizationConfig
+   from quark.onnx import ModelQuantizer, CalibrationMethod, QuantType, ExtendedQuantFormat, ExtendedQuantType from quark.onnx.quantization.config.config import Config, QuantizationConfig

    # Build the configuration
    quant_config = QuantizationConfig(
        calibrate_method=CalibrationMethod.MinMax,
-       quant_format=VitisQuantFormat.QDQ,
-       activation_type=VitisQuantType.QInt16,
+       quant_format=ExtendedQuantFormat.QDQ,
+       activation_type=ExtendedQuantType.QInt16,
        weight_type=QuantType.QInt8,
+       include_auto_mp=True,
        extra_options={
            'AutoMixprecision': {
-               "TargetOpType": ["Conv", "ConvTranspose", "Gemm", "MatMul"],  # The operation types to perform mixed precision 'ActTargetQuantType':QuantType.QInt8,  # The activation input of insensitive layers will be assign to this precision
+               "TargetOpType": ["Conv", "ConvTranspose", "Gemm", "MatMul"],  # The operation types to perform mixed precision "ActTargetQuantType": QuantType.QInt8,  # The activation input of insensitive layers will be assign to this precision
-               'WeightTargetQuantType':QuantType.QInt8,  # The weight input of insensitive layers will be assign to this precision
+               "WeightTargetQuantType": QuantType.QInt8,  # The weight input of insensitive layers will be assign to this precision
-               'OutputIndex': 0,  # The index of outputs for evaluating accuracy indicator 'L2Target': 0.1,  # If L2 is less than this value after assigning a new precision to a certain layer, the process continues
+               "OutputIndex": 0,  # The index of outputs for evaluating accuracy indicator "L2Target": 0.1,  # If L2 is less than this value after assigning a new precision to a certain layer, the process continues
            },
        },
    )